nix30fix2879/WATERLABS-TASK-2/README.md

 Task 2 implementation

 Prerequisites:

-What should to be installed ?
+What should to be installed before start of this task ?

 Python 3.7.4 should be installed prior running this app.